 The Nevada County Environment Action Plan calls for a significant reduction of residential electric use.
-As it turns out, that plan calls for a reduction of 42 GWH annually by 2035, the exact same yearly usage as the mine.
+As it turns out, that plan calls for a reduction of 42 GWH annually by 2035, almost the exact same yearly usage as the mine.
 In other words, the mine would completely erase our planned gains.

-We already struggle with power shutoffs when PG&E can’t keep up with the demand on scorching hot summer days, not to mention our new reality of Public Safety Power Shutdowns (PSPS).
+We also struggle with power shutoffs when PG&E can’t keep up with the demand on scorching hot summer days, not to mention our new reality of Public Safety Power Shutdowns (PSPS).
 Dramatic increases in demand may cause power interruptions for local businesses and people who need medical support.

 HELP US EDUCATE OTHERS